 If the first solo is good then cadets can be recommended to complete an Advanced Glider Training course (AGT).
 This consists of 5 solo flights and advanced training including crosswind landings and advanced turns.
 Successful completion of this course entitles a cadet to wear Gold Wings

 If cadets still show good potential they could have the opportunity to become Flight Staff Cadets (FSC) at their local VGS where the undertake training to become a Gliding Instructor and be responsible for instructing other cadets, whilst being a cadet themselves!

 The Grob Viking Glider

 Once cadets have reached the age of 13 and 3 months they can take part in gliding at a Volunteer Gliding Squadron (VGS).

 In addition to flying cadets must help to launch aircraft by attaching cables and holding wing tips.
-Safety is very important and cadets will have a thorough briefing including a safety video and hanger briefing.
+Safety is very important and cadets will have a thorough briefing including a safety video and hangar briefing.